About our cookies

 We believe that relevant, tailored advertising based on other things you've looked at is a good thing, incidentally: it's much less irritating than scattergun ads containing completely irrelevant stuff.
 Every time we speak about this to other people, it seems people think the same, too.
 However, we have opted not to show personalised advertising for users within the EEA.

 How we inform you about our cookie use

 We have a clear 'cookies' link on every page.
-For non-personal cookies, we don't ask for prior consent and nor do we hassle you with a big banner, since a) we don't get any personal information (which is the point of the EU law), and b) we're not an EU company.
+For non-personal cookies, we don't ask for prior consent and nor do we hassle you with a big banner, since we don't get any personal information, and have taken steps to ensure that personal information is not used by third parties.